 SUI-HS-afs-student-with-host-family-in-switzerland

-Meeting Your Swiss Host Family
+Meeting Your Host Family

 AFSers have lived with families all throughout Switzerland, but you’ll most likely be in a German-speaking region.
 Most host families live in suburban towns, but some are in rural or urban areas.